 PSC-CUNY Research Award Program

 Applications are made through an electronic system available on the Research Foundation's website.
 The funding will support activities in the creative arts and all academically relevant research in the areas of natural science, social science, and the humanities, including but not limited to research related to curriculum development, improvement in teaching, adaptation of standard educational techniques to special clientele, and the relationship between technical or occupational training and the liberal arts curriculum.
-All full-time members of the instructional staff, and the untenured members of the faculty in particular, who are on the regular University payroll processed through the Office of the Comptroller of the City or State of New York, are eligible to apply.
+All full-time members of the instructional staff, and untenured members of the faculty in particular, who are on the regular university payroll processed through the Office of the Comptroller of the City or State of New York, are eligible to apply.

 - Traditional A Awards of up to $3,500

 - Traditional B Awards of more than $3,600 and up to $6,000

 - Enhanced Awards of more than $6,500 and up to $12,000